Skip to main content

 The Leverhulme Trust Aural Diversity Doctoral Research Hub

 The Leverhulme trust aural diversity doctoral research hub is a funded PhD programme across the University of Salford and University of Cambridge.
-Candidates will apply to one of these institutions depending upon the expertise of a suitable supervisor.
-This webpage is Salford specific, for Cambridge: https://www.cdh.cam.ac.uk/phd/laura/
+This webpage is Salford specific, for Cambridge: https://www.cdh.cam.ac.uk/phd/laura/.
+We recruited our final cohort this year (2026).

 Aural diversity is a new and highly interdisciplinary field and LAURA is the first PhD programme in the world to focus on it.
 Aural diversity is based on the simple observation that individual and group differences in hearing, listening and responding to sound are common, yet, outside medicine, when sound is produced, controlled, consumed or discussed a “normal” listener is usually assumed.

-LAURA students will be supervised by a highly diverse range of supervisors drawn from several departments across Salford.
+LAURA students are supervised by a highly diverse range of supervisors drawn from several departments across Salford.
 Most disciplines involved with sound are represented, including acoustics, anthropology, art, architecture, computer science, education, engineering, English literature, music/music technology, occupational science, psychology, sociology and speech.
-Students will have access to facilities including performance and recording spaces, dedicated acoustics facilities and psychology labs.
+Students have access to facilities including performance and recording spaces, dedicated acoustics facilities and psychology labs.

 About us